Storybook best practices for making the most out of Nx

 Development and debugging

 In the process of setting up Storybook in your Nx workspace that we described above, you end up with one Storybook instance per project.
-That way, you can use your project’s Storybook targets to serve and build Storybook:
+That way, you can use your project’s Storybook targets to serve, test and build Storybook:

 nx storybook my-project